 Take an interest in what your teen likes and become more informed on these topics.
 You will have more to talk about with each other.

-Millie loves to dance to her favorite tunes on MTV.
+Martina loves to dance to her favorite songs on her phone.
 She walks around the house singing the songs she likes, often not hearing her dad when he asks her something.
-He can’t understand why she is always singing those silly songs.
+He can’t understand why she is always singing those songs.

-One day he watches MTV for himself.
-Millie joins him.
-The two talk about the songs she likes, and Dad starts to understand why the music is important to her.
-Millie asks her dad what kind of music he likes; he shares it with her.
-Lately, Dad and Millie have been spending more time together sharing something they both enjoy—music.
+One day he listens to some of her music.
+The two talk about the songs she likes and Dad begins to understand why music is important to her.
+Martina asks her dad what kind of music he likes; he shares it with her.
+Lately, Dad and Martina have been spending more time together sharing something they both enjoy—music.

 Alvin loves to create desserts.
 His mother Lilly also is quite a chef.
 One afternoon, Lilly is preparing a birthday cake for Alvin’s sister.
 Alvin comes in and asks if she would like some help.
 Lilly says, “Of course!”
 Alvin shows her some new ways to decorate the cake.
 Lilly is impressed with Alvin’s talent, and Alvin enjoys showing his mother something new.

 Following are a few activity ideas to get you started.
 It’s important to select activities that both you and your teen find enjoyable.
 You are more likely to do the activity if it fits in with your lifestyle and you both feel you have positive experiences when you do it.